installation

 What Is a P-N Junction and Why Does It Matter?

-A P-N junction is the boundary between two regions of silicon doped with different impurities.
-The doping creates the permanent electric field that turns absorbed photons into directional current rather than just heat.
+A P-N junction is the boundary between two regions of silicon doped with different impurities, and that doping creates the permanent electric field that turns absorbed photons into directional current rather than just heat.
+Pure silicon barely conducts at room temperature.
+Doping with phosphorus makes N-type silicon with extra mobile electrons; doping with boron makes P-type silicon with "holes."
+Place them adjacent, and electrons diffuse across the boundary, leaving fixed positive ions on the N-side and fixed negative ions on the P-side.

-The result is a built-in electric field across the junction, around 0.6-0.7V for silicon, pointing from N-side to P-side.
-This field is permanent, no external voltage needed.
-When a photon excites an electron-hole pair anywhere in or near the junction, the field accelerates electrons toward the N-side and holes toward the P-side, separating them faster than they can recombine.
+The result is a built-in field across the junction, around 0.6-0.7V for silicon, pointing N to P, permanent with no external voltage needed.
+When a photon excites an electron-hole pair near the junction, the field drives electrons toward the N-side and holes toward the P-side faster than they can recombine.
+Without the junction, the pairs would just recombine and dump the energy as heat; with it, they're forced through an external circuit as electric current.
+The layers are thin: roughly 200-500 nm of N-type emitter on top, a P-type base of 150-200 micrometers below.
+For the materials and fabrication behind a working cell, see what solar panels are made of.

-How Does DC Current Get Out of the Cell?
+How Does DC Current Get Out of the Cell, and What Does the Inverter Do?

 Grid-Tied vs Off-Grid vs Hybrid: How Are They Connected?